hwstar/BOMtools/README.md

 ![ProjectPicture](ScreenshotCost.png)

-*partview.py*
+*partmgr.py*

-This is an expermental GUI part viewer which displays parts in a list form for ease of use during part number population of the schematic.
+This is an experimental GUI part manager which displays parts in a list form for ease of use during part number population of the schematic.
+It allows part numbers and manufacturer part numbers to be pasted to the clipboard.
+It also allows new parts to be added, descriptions to be changed, and manufacturer part numbers to be changed.
+There is still quite a bit of functionality missing which will require the use of the command line tool in some cases.
-In its current form, all it does is list the parts.
-Adding or modifying parts still needs to be done using the command line in a terminal window.

 *Configuration File*